Find out how the Budget page in Forecast works and how you can use it to monitor your financials.

 Adjusting the Rate Card associated with the project.
 In choosing to adjust your rate card, the system will provide you with a new set of rates across all of your roles that are derived from the Fixed Price associated with your project.
 This does not make changes to the actual rate card, it merely makes a copy that only affects the current project you are adjusting it for.
 You can also just keep the Rate Card as it is.

 If needed, you can always switch back to the Original Rate Card at any time.

-If for any reason you were to have a mistake in your project or something was be missing, the budget will display the following warning, singling that your attention is required.
+If for any reason you were to have a mistake in your project or something is missing, the budget will display the following warning, signaling that your attention is required.

-Click on the warning will detail what the issue is and will enable you to make the necessary adjustments without having to leave the budget page.
+Click on the warning and you will be able to view in detail what the issue is.
+By clicking on each issue that appears you will be able to make the necessary adjustments without having to leave the budget page.